urbas/Bud.Reactive/README.md

 Note that the resulting observable will never contain empty arrays.

-The following timelines illustrates the behaviour of this method:
+The following timelines illustrate the behaviour of this method:

 ```
 Original observable: